jrsawvel/ToledoWX-Lua/README.md

 # ToledoWX-Lua

+**Jan 14, 2019 update:** I changed Nginx to use ToledoWX-Lua to support toledoweather.info, which had been supported by the Perl version of the code, since the summer of 2013.
+Since I have been using toledoweatherlua.soupmode.com for several months, I decided to make this change.
+I need to create a toledoweatherperl.soupmode.com to host the Perl version of the app.
+For now, I'll continue to use the March 2018 version of the README file that is shown below.

+---

 ToledoWX-Lua displays Toledo, Ohio weather information that is pulled from National Weather Serivce XML files, JSON files, plain text files, and HTML pages.
 The code also fetches JSON data from [DarkSky.net](https://darksky.net).

 This code will be based upon Lua, instead of Perl, which is what I used to create the original ToledoWX code, located at <https://github.com/jrsawvel/ToledoWX>.
 The original ToledoWX manages my site <http://toledoweather.info>.